Orpius/SDK/docs/UserGuide/index.md

 1. Open the **Team** view from the sidebar
 2. Select the **'+ Add New Team Member'** button in the toolbar of the **Team** view
-3. Search for the team memebr you wish to add
+3. Search for the team member you wish to add
 4. Select the desired permission, optionally enter a message for the user
 5. Send Invitation

 ### Accepting an Invitation to Join a Space

 1. Sign in to the Orpius Console and select any Space (invitations are visible in all your spaces).
-2. Open the **Notification** View - You'll see an invitation notification to a Space you've been invited to join.
+2. Open the **Notification** View - You will see an invitation notification to a Space you've been invited to join.
 3. Accept the invitation
 4. Sign in again to access the Organization View, where you can see the new Space.